- The overtime rule for geophysical exploration employees is 10 hours per day or 191 hours per month, whichever is greater.

 - for hours worked in excess of 10 hours a day or 191 hours a month, whichever is greater

-- for hours worked in excess of 10 hours a day or 44 hours a week, in either the first or last month of employment if fewer than 191 hours is worked in those months
+- for hours worked in excess of 10 hours a day or 44 hours a week, whichever is greater, in either the first or last month of employment if fewer than 191 hours is worked in those months

 Exceptions to the minimum standards of hours of work

-The requirement to confine an employee’s hours of work within a period of 12 consecutive hours in a work day doesn’t apply to geophysical exploration.
+The requirement to confine an employee’s hours of work within a period of 12 consecutive hours in a work day does not apply to geophysical exploration.

 While these employees aren’t restricted by the hours within which they may work, the following should be considered:

-- The employer and employee must comply with safe work practices in accordance with the Occupational Health and Safety (OHS) Act and OHS Code.
+- The employer and employee must comply with safe work practices in accordance with the Occupational Health and Safety Act and Occupational Health and Safety Code.